 - 4 Enter information about the appointment, such as a one-line summary (which will appear in your calendar), in the form fields.
 Track-Record fills in the starting and ending date and time fields for your appointment automatically. - 5 When you are finished, click the Save and Close button.
 The new appointment appears on your calendar.

-Chapter 6 Using TrackRecord's WebServer
+Using TrackRecord's WebServer

-- Understanding WebServer
+- Understanding the WebServer

 - Exploring the WebServer Interface

-- Using TrackRecord WebServer Forms

 - Creating a New Item

 - Working with File Attachments

 - Searching With WebServer

 - Opening an Outline Report

-Understanding WebServer
+Understanding the WebServer